Please ensure Javascript is enabled for purposes of website accessibility

 These inherent advantages have led to private market investors being involved in impact investing for a longer period than investors from other asset classes.
 While this was initially driven by the investment offices of wealthy individuals and foundations, in recent years we have seen the establishment of focused impact investment firms or dedicated units within established investment companies.

-A prudent allocator to Impact investments should be aware of the extent to which their capital can create impact and the return they are expecting to achieve.
+A prudent allocator to impact investments should be aware of the extent to which their capital can create impact and the return they are expecting to achieve.
 But that is not all.
 Investors must also ensure the goals of a fund are in line with their own and whether the manager’s reporting of impact outcomes and risks present a fair picture of what is happening in the portfolio.
-Our team stands ready to help and advise, as you consider your next steps in this exciting and valuable part of the investment landscape.
+Our team stands ready to help and advise as you consider your next steps in this exciting and valuable part of the investment landscape.

 Footnotes